We are pleased to announce the repertoire for Berlin Opera Academy's 2022 Orchestra:

-Led by world class conductors from major opera houses, The BOAO-a chamber orchestra- comprises some of the industry's most promising and upcoming instrumentalists.
+Led by world-class conductors from major opera houses, The Berlin Opera Academy Orchestra –a chamber orchestra- comprises some of the industry's most promising and upcoming instrumentalists.

 ABOUT THE PROGRAM:

 With the goal of introducing performers to Europe's largest music market and providing the necessary skills needed to audition and flourish there, participants will look forward to a three-week immersive experience, including:

 - A place in Berlin Opera Academy Orchestra playing for two or four Berlin Opera Academy OpernFest summer opera festival operas